 What are Instagram Story Ads?

-The Instagram story ads appear in between the organic stories posted by Instagram users.
-Stories Ads are full screen, vertical, and will display up to 15 seconds for videos and up to 5 seconds for single images each time they’re served.
-These ads are unique, due to the possibility to craft ads with links and make them clickable.
+The Instagram Story ads appear in between the organic stories posted by Instagram users.
+Story ads are full screen, vertical, and will display up to 15 seconds for videos and up to 5 seconds for single images each time they’re served.

-- Brand Awareness: Increase awareness for your brand by finding people more likely to be interested in it.
+- Brand Awareness: Increasing awareness about your brand by finding people who are more likely to be interested in your business.

 - Reach: Show your ad to the maximum number of people.

-- Video views: Get more people to view your video content.
+- View: Get more people to watch your content.